Holiday Markets Worth A Visit in Ontario in 2022

 This year the event will run over two weekends from November 17-20 and November 24-27.

 Modelled after a traditional German Christmas market, Kitchener’s Christkindl Market is an annual favourite.
 Shop the local vendors for handmade gifts or festive trinkets to add to your own home decor, enjoy the festive ambiance and indulge in traditional German treats.
 Live music and twinkling lights will get you in the holiday spirit.

-For something a little different, head to Temiskaming Shores in Northern Ontario for their annual Village Noël (November 25-27).
+For something a little different, head to Temiskaming Shores in Northern Ontario for their annual Village Noël .
 The event, which takes place at the New Liskeard Fairgrounds, is marketed as a Christmas Village with a New France Theme.
 You’ll find lots of local vendors selling handmade, quality items but you’ll also get unique events like axe throwing and log sawing.
-Temiskaming Shores is another 1.5 to 2 hours north of North Bay, so it is definitely a weekend trip, but worth the drive if you’re up for some Northern Ontario holiday fun.
+Temiskaming Shores is another 1.5 to 2 hours north of North Bay, but worth the drive if you’re up for some Northern Ontario holiday fun.

 It really doesn’t get more festive than this: cozy wooden cabins, sparkling holiday lights, live music and the magic of Ottawa at holiday time.
-Kick off weekend is November 26th and the market runs Friday – Sunday until December 22.
-You’ll find local vendors selling everything from alpaca products and handmade beanies to all-natural skin care and chocolate confections.
+The annual Marché de Noël Ottawa Christmas Market has local vendors selling everything from alpaca products and handmade beanies to all-natural skin care and chocolate confections.
 You can easily spend the whole day browsing, sampling and mingling.
 The market is a lovely addition to an Ottawa or South Eastern Ontario weekend getaway.